-Dialpad Ai (or 'Ai') Sentiment Analysis is an effective tool for both Sell and Contact Center teams.
+While it is available to all users, Dialpad Ai (or 'Ai') Sentiment Analysis is a particularly effective tool for Sell and Contact Center teams.

-Sell teams find Sentiment Analysis especially useful for tracking coachable moments on a call.
+Sell teams use Sentiment Analysis to track coachable moments on a call.
 Bringing these moments to a 1:1 or sharing them in a playlist can help train new reps on how to handle both positive and negative samples, reducing rep ramp time and freeing the manager to do more coaching elsewhere.

 For Contact Center teams, knowing why a customer is frustrated or happy can help train agents on how to respond.
 Seeing the live sentiment of a call center can cue a Supervisor for when it might be good to jump in and help on a challenging call.

 Dialpad Ai is available to all Dialpad customers on the Standard, Pro, and Enterprise plans.

 It is only available for Offices in the United States and Canada.
 Dialpad Ai is also currently offered as part of a public beta in Australia, New Zealand, and the United Kingdom; if you're enrolled, you'll see a 'Beta' tag alongside Dialpad Ai in the Dialpad app.

 Sentiment can range from very positive to very negative.
 We highlight the extremes to help you focus on what’s most important.